Skip to main content

 • Oxybutynin — used off-label with some evidence for vasomotor symptoms, though with side-effect considerations.

-• Cognitive behavioural therapy for menopause — structured CBT protocols have been shown to reduce the impact and distress associated with hot flashes, independent of frequency.
+• Cognitive behavioral therapy for menopause — structured CBT protocols have been shown to reduce the impact and distress associated with hot flashes, independent of frequency.

 For sexual and genitourinary symptoms without systemic HRT